 The compensation and management succession committee (the "Committee") continues to monitor and consider the interests of TriCo's shareholders regarding executive compensation.
-We are pleased that in 2016, over 90% of the votes cast (excluding broker non-votes) were in support of TriCo's "Say on Pay" proposal.
+We are pleased that in 2017, over 95% of the votes cast (excluding broker non-votes) were in support of TriCo's "Say on Pay" proposal.
 Our Board, the Committee, and our executive team continue to review our executive compensation practices and look for opportunities to improve and strengthen its pay for performance objective and alignment with shareholders' interests.
 During the past year TriCo took the following actions:

 - a.
 The Committee reengaged Aon, a leading human resources consulting firm, to perform a review of TriCo's executive compensation program and make recommendations for enhancements.
 The decision to engage Aon was made by the Committee and was not made or recommended by management. - b.
 TriCo reviewed Institutional Shareholder Services and Glass Lewis analyses to further understand any ongoing or new concerns about TriCo's compensation program. - c.
 TriCo continued to use performance-based equity awards.
 TriCo introduced performance-based restricted stock units, or "PSUs," for annual equity grants to the chief executive officer and direct reports in 2014.
-The PSU design is discussed further under the Equity Compensation section below.
-TriCo has maintained the same PSU program design and extended it further in the organization.
-The Committee reviewed the mix of time-based RSUs and PSUs again in 2016 and continues to believe that the 50/50% split is a reasonable mix for the retention and incentive elements.
-However, TriCo may utilize a higher percentage of RSUs for newly hired executives.
-The Committee intends to revisit the weighting each year before issuing new grants to continuing executives but does not expect the weighting of performance shares for awards for continuing executives be less than 50%. - d.
+The original performance period completed in August 2017, and TriCo's superior TSR performance yielded the maximum payout of 150%.
+The PSU design and these 2014 results are discussed further under the Equity Compensation section below.
+TriCo has maintained the same PSU program design and extended it further into the organization.
+The Committee reviewed the mix of time-based RSUs and PSUs again in 2017 and continues to believe that the 50/50% split is a reasonable mix for the retention and incentive elements.
+The Committee intends to revisit the program design, metrics considered, and weighting each year before issuing new grants to continuing executives but does not expect the weighting of performance shares for awards for continuing executives be less than 50%.

+- d.
 TriCo implemented stock ownership guidelines in 2012.
 Under the guidelines, TriCo's chief executive officer, executive vice presidents and directors are expected to acquire and maintain minimum positions in company shares.
-During 2016, the nominating and corporate governance committee conducted its annual review and confirmed that all covered executive officers and directors satisfied the stock ownership guidelines.
+During 2017, the nominating and corporate governance committee conducted its annual review and confirmed that all covered executive officers and directors satisfied the stock ownership guidelines.
 The nominating and corporate governance committee also conducted an annual review of the stock ownership guidelines to determine whether they continue to be appropriate.
 No changes to the guidelines were made during the past year.
-See "Stock Ownership Guidelines," below.

-e.
-TriCo continued to evaluate additional policies that may further bolster or enhance TriCo's commitment to true payfor-performance.
+See "Stock Ownership Guidelines," below. - e.
+TriCo continued to evaluate additional policies that may further bolster or enhance TriCo's commitment to true pay-for-performance.